Awesome-Support/Awesome-Support/readme.txt

 77. Free Woocommerce Integration: Adds the SUBMIT TICKET and MY TICKET page links to the WooCommerce user dashboard

 == Changelog ==
+= 6.3.0.1
+	* Fix Bug for Nested Departments.

 = 6.3.0
 	* Update General Rules and Improve Security, Performance, and Accessibility for Plugin Repository